-Presents the fundamentals of radiographic anatomy (emphasis on the gastrointestinal and genitourinary systems), positioning, and terminology used in routine fluoroscopic procedures of the gastrointestinal and urinary tract with discussion and demonstration of the related radiographic projections.
-Nonroutine skeletal trauma imaging and pediatric application will also be included.
+Continuation of concepts in image production to include prime factors, exposure, scatter, and image characteristics.
+Presents the fundamentals of radiographic positioning and terminology used in non-routine skeletal trauma, pediatric, and mobile imaging with discussion and demonstration of the related radiographic projections.
 Students will participate in lab simulation of procedures covered.
-Course offered in the spring semester only.
+Course offered in the summer semester only.

-Radiographic Positioning II - 2 Credits
+Radiographic Positioning II - 3 Credits